b-it-bots/mas_domestic_robotics/mdr_planning/mdr_actions/mdr_manipulation_actions/mdr_place_action/README.md

 ## Action execution summary

 The action performs placing with respect to the `base_link` frame (even if the goal pose is expressed in another frame) and is executed in a few steps:
+1. If ``base_elbow_offset`` is greater than 0, the base is aligned with the goal pose so that the origin of `base_link` is ``base_elbow_offset`` units away from it along the y-axis
-1. The manipulator is moved to a predefined manipulator configuration
+2. The manipulator is moved to a predefined manipulator configuration
-2. The end-effector is then sent to its placing goal and the gripper is opened
+3. The end-effector is then sent to its placing goal and the gripper is opened
-3. The manipulator is moved back to a configuration in which the robot can safely move around in the environment
+4. The manipulator is moved back to a configuration in which the robot can safely move around in the environment

 ## Dependencies